falconx/encounter-react/README.md

  6. [ ] Remove presence data in real-time once they have been removed.
  7. [x] Don't allow map panning.
  8. [ ] Dropped presences screen stats.
- 9. [ ] Show account photo as presence icon for found presenecs.
+ 9. [x] Show account photo as presence icon for found presenecs.
 10. [ ] Hide all other presences that belong to a user after finding one that belongs to them.
+11. [x] Redraw marker icons after picking up a presence.
+12. [ ] Make menu overlay follow the user position.
+13. [ ] Don't allow pickup of already found presences.

 Phase 4:
 1. [ ] Create found presences page and list found presences.